endormi/yearplusplus/README.md

 # yearplusplus

-GitHub Action to automatically ypdate year in specified files.
+GitHub Action to automatically update year in specified files.

+Not working correctly at the moment...